CHAMPION JET 1 Tribute and Moments of Trip

 We found seats on the Economy Class, located in the first of two passenger decks.
 However, I went outside to spend the trip in order to see the Cyclades and other ships.
 I went to the highest point possible on the second deck, located on the ship's stern and right behind the bridge and the crew cabins.

 During the moment of the departure, the CHAMPION JET 1's fleetmate, the passenger catamaran SUPER JET, was also loading in Santorini and was preparing her departure to Ios.
-She was operating on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line for the second summer in a row.
+She was operating on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line for the third summer in a row.
 She usually spends her nights in Ios, before leaving it early the following morning in order to arrive in Santorini.

 The port of Athinios in Santorini, seen upon our departure.